mokhtar200/Lung-Cancer-Single-Cell-Transcriptomics-Analysis/README.md

 - Matrix

 ### **Data Source**
-The project utilizes publicly available scRNA-Seq datasets from the Gene Expression Omnibus (GEO).
-Replace `GSEXXXXXX` in the script with the actual dataset accession number.
+The project utilizes the **GSE131907** scRNA-Seq dataset from GEO.
+This dataset can be accessed at the [GEO website](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE131907).
+Download and set the path to the data in the script.

 ---

 ## **Pipeline Overview**
-1. **Data Acquisition**: Download scRNA-Seq data using the GEO accession ID.
+1. **Data Acquisition**: Download scRNA-Seq data from the GEO database (GSE131907).
 2. **Preprocessing**: Perform quality control, normalization, and filtering.
 3. **Clustering and Annotation**: Cluster cells and annotate cell types using known markers.
 4. **Differential Expression Analysis**: Identify DEGs between tumor and normal tissues.